uwlib-cams/MARC2RDA/README.md

 _Sita Bhagwandin is a bibliographic metadata specialist at the KB, National Library of the Netherlands.
 She holds a master’s degree in Indology from the University of Utrecht. <br>
 Previously she has worked as a cataloguer at the Utrecht University library for 25 years.<br>
 She represents the KB, National Library of the Netherlands at the EURIG. <br>
 Her interest is RDA implemented as linked data.
-She participates in different projects in the Netherlands and abroad concerning the mapping and conversion of legacy bibliographic and authority data into RDA-RDF._ <br>
+She participates in different projects in the Netherlands and abroad concerning the mapping and conversion of legacy bibliographic and authority data into RDA-RDF._
 <br><br>
 **-Tynan Challenor [tynancuw](https://github.com/tynancuw), Mapping Contributor, Transformation Contributor**<br>
 _Tynan Challenor is a second year PhD student in economics.
 He works as a linked metadata student specialist for UW libraries and as a consultant for the Center for Social Science Computation and Research.
 He works on applied microeconomics and is interested in computational methods in research and science._